simpleanalytics/docs/_docs/20_script/script.md

 <noscript><img src="https://api.simpleanalytics.io/hello.gif" alt=""></noscript>
 ```

-> To install the script on Wordpress, Ghost, WIX, Squarespace, Gatsby, Vue, Django, and others, go to [Install on other platforms](/install-on-other-platforms).
+> To install the script on Wordpress, Ghost, WIX, Squarespace, Webflow, Gatsby, Vue, Django, and others, go to [Install on other platforms](/install-on-other-platforms).

 > Our user facing scripts are [open source on GitHub](https://github.com/simpleanalytics/scripts).